Oil money is flooding Guyana. Who will benefit? | Economy

 Cityscape view near the Demarara River in Georgetown, capital of Guyana, on May 20, 2022 — Photo: Gram Slattery/Reuters

-President Irfaan Ali of the People’s Progressive Party (PPP), linked mainly to the Indo-Guyanese, took power in 2020 after a months-long political stalemate following a disputed election.
+President Irfaan Ali of the People’s Progressive Party (PPP), linked mainly to the Indo-Guyanese, took power in 2020 after a months-long political stalemate after a disputed election.

-In the legislature, the PPP is now in a position to make crucial decisions about the nation’s future thanks to a two-seat advantage over the opposition, led by a mainly Afro-Guyanese group of parties known as the Partnership for National Unity (APNU).
+In the legislature, the PPP is now in a position to make crucial decisions about the nation’s future thanks to a two-seat advantage over the opposition, led by a group of mostly Afro-Guyanese parties known as the Partnership for National Unity (APNU).

-In recent months, the two sides have clashed on all the questions about how the government’s growing accounts should be audited all the way up to key appointments.
+In recent months, the two sides have clashed on all the questions over how the government’s growing accounts should be audited all the way up to key appointments.

 But perhaps the most central dispute has been over how to govern the Natural Resources Fund, the sovereign wealth fund that holds Guyana’s oil royalties.